 - Consider streamlining selection processes, particularly for sites that have both internship and postdoctoral programs.

-- Take advantage of new educational resources to learn about the postdoctoral selection process (e.g., YouTube videos and a series of Q&A calls with members of the APPIC Postdoc Workgroup).
+- Take advantage of APPIC’s educational resources to learn about the postdoctoral selection process (e.g., YouTube videos and a series of Q&A Webinars with members of the APPIC Postdoc Workgroup).

-- Inquire whether programs you have applied to are adhering to the APPIC Postdoctoral Selection Guidelines.
-Please note that multiple non-APPIC member postdoctoral training sites have stated intentions to follow the APPIC selection guidelines.
-You may want to ask if there are any aspects of the guidelines programs will not be following including but not limited to the amount of time positions can be held.
+- Inquire whether programs to which have applied are adhering to the APPIC Postdoctoral Selection Guidelines.
+You may want to ask if there are any aspects of the guidelines programs will not be following, including but not limited to time offers can be held.

-- Be aware, if you are applying to both predominantly research focused programs and clinically focused programs that timelines for offers may differ.
-Support or advice from your internship training director or other mentor(s) is recommended.
+- If you are applying to both predominantly research-focused programs and clinically-focused programs, be aware that timelines for offers for these types of programs may differ.
+Support or advice from internship training director or other mentor(s) is recommended.

 - Accept the offer immediately